AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 ## Clear cache {#clear-cache-v2}

-Clearing AEM Desktop's cache is a preliminary troubleshooting task that can resolve several AEM Desktop issues.
+Clearing AEM Desktop's cache is a preliminary troubleshooting task that can resolve several AEM desktop issues.

-You can clear the cache by deleting the application's cache directory at the following locations: Windows: %LocalAppData%\Adobe\AssetsCompanion\Cache\
+You can clear the cache by deleting the application's cache directory at the following locations: Windows: `%LocalAppData%\Adobe\AssetsCompanion\Cache\`

-Mac: ~/Library/Group/Containers/group.com.adobe.aem.desktop/cache/
+Mac: `~/Library/Group/Containers/group.com.adobe.aem.desktop/cache/`

 However, the location can change depending on AEM Desktop's configured AEM endpoint.
 The value is an encoded version of the targeted URL.
 For example, if the application is targeting `http://localhost:4502`, the directory name is `http%3A%2F%2Flocalhost%3A4502%2F`.